smitpatel-code/AI-Note_Taker/README.md

 My Research Assistant: Chrome Extension & Spring Boot Backend This repository showcases "My Research Assistant", a project comprising a Chrome Extension and a Spring Boot backend service.

-The Chrome Extension is designed to [briefly and clearly state what your extension does, e.g., "streamline research by providing quick summaries and suggesting related topics for selected text on any webpage."].
+The Chrome Extension is designed to streamline research by providing quick summaries and suggesting related topics for selected text on any webpage.
 It offers a convenient right-click context menu to trigger these actions.

 The Spring Boot Backend (research-assistant) acts as the brain behind the operation.
 It receives requests from the Chrome Extension, processes them, and then interacts with the Google Gemini API to generate intelligent responses (summaries, suggestions, etc.) before sending them back to the extension.

 Project Structure
-chrome-extension/: Contains all the source code for the Chrome Extension (e.g., manifest.json, popup.html, background.js, etc.).
+RESEARCH_ASSISTANT_EXT/: Contains all the source code for the Chrome Extension (e.g., manifest.json, popup.html, background.js, etc.).

 research-assistant/: Contains the Spring Boot application (backend service), including its pom.xml (or build.gradle) and source code.